t-ava/documents/README.md

 On the other hand, mobility operators can benefit from the automatic redistribution process, and even attract new users into the mobility platform as the vehicles become available at lower prices.

-As such, our service suggests a solution that can benefit both parties and ultimately aims to platform will help make our future transports more available and sustainable.
+As such, our service suggests a solution that can benefit both parties and ultimately aims to help make our future transports more available and sustainable.

 # System Design